Instant Payments: The FedNow Service

 Features and Functionality of the FedNow Service

-How will the FedNow Service work?
+How does the FedNow Service work?

 The FedNow Service will process and settle individual payments within seconds, 24 hours a day, 7 days a week, 365 days a year.
 Like other payment and settlement services offered by the Federal Reserve, the service will settle obligations between depository institutions through debit and credit entries to balances in their master accounts at the Reserve Banks.
 Consistent with the goal of supporting instant payments, use of the FedNow Service will include, as a term of service, a requirement that participants make the funds associated with individual payments available to their end-user customers immediately after receiving notification of settlement from the service.
 A detailed description of the payment flow of a FedNow Service transaction can be found here.